What are RollWorks Workflows

 Can the same contact qualify for the same workflow more than once?

-Yes, RollWorks offers a customization in the Settings of launching a Workflow where you can configure whether a contact cannot re-enter the Workflow in the future or is eligible to re-enter the same Workflow within a specific number of days if a contact qualifies.
+Yes, we offer customization in the Settings of launching a Workflow where you can configure whether a contact cannot re-enter the Workflow in the future or is eligible to re-enter the same Workflow within a specific number of days if a contact qualifies.

 Can the same contact qualify for different workflows simultaneously?